 One of the beauties of the practice of mindfulness is growing in the posture of extending loving kindness towards yourself.
 After 10 minutes of silence you discover really quickly that its super difficult to focus simply on one thing such as your breathing.
 There’s thoughts firing your conscious off in all directions, emotions swirling around about people, places or circumstances, bodily sensations (pain, itching, dead legs!), and if that isn’t enough theres sounds and smells to deal with!
 You kind of feel like you are setting yourself up for failure when you begin this practice however that’s when these words cut through the noise and remind you to “remember, you can always just begin again.”

-When you learn to begin again in the small things it becomes a little easier to apply it too the larger things in life.
+When you learn to begin again in the small things it becomes a little easier to apply it to the larger things in life.
 Beginning again is about resetting and there are so many unnoticed rhythms in our lives that can foster those fresh starts we long for.
-One of those for me is sleep.
-Sleep resets me and every morning I consciously remind myself of the new beginning gift I receive.
+Take a look at your life.
+You never know what resetting spaces you might just find!

 For the last couple of years most mornings involve this ritual: